Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 What is Eczema (Atopic Dermatitis)?

-Eczema is a chronic inflammatory skin condition that disrupts the skin’s protective barrier, making it more susceptible to irritability, allergies, and infections.
-It often moves in families and is associated with the overallity of the immune system, which causes red, itching, and crust patches on the skin.
+Eczema is a chronic inflammatory skin condition that disrupts the skin’s protective barrier, making it more susceptible to irritants, allergies, and infections.
+It often moves in families and is associated with the overall health of the immune system, which causes red, itching, and crusty patches on the skin.

 Common Types of Eczema